See index to all the chapters for Putting Out the Planetary Fire

 - Rotation and cover crops: Left exposed to the elements, soil will erode and the nutrients necessary for successful plant growth will either dry out or wash away.
 Planting the same plants in the same location can lead to a buildup of some nutrients and a lack of others.
 By rotating crops and deploying cover crops strategically, farms and gardens can infuse soils with increased (and more diverse) soil organic matter, often while avoiding disease and pest problems naturally.

 - Mess with it less: In addition to minimizing plowing, regenerative agriculture practitioners are cautious about chemical or biological activities that can damage long-term soil health.
 Misapplication of fertilizers and other soil additives disrupt the natural relationship between microorganisms and plant roots.”

 The federal government provides some support to regenerative agriculture and conservation methods, but the demand for funding exceeds the supply.
 Federal policy, however, also supports inherently unsustainable practices, such as concentrated feeding operations, which produce large amounts of waste that cause significant greenhouse gas emissions and can runoff into water resources.

 Native Americans practiced regenerative agriculture long before Europeans came.
-For hundreds of years, Indigenous Americans practiced intercropping, based on the how the physical aspects of each plant complement one another and improve each other’s health and growth.
+For hundreds of years, Indigenous Americans practiced intercropping, based on how the physical aspects of each plant complement one another and improve each other’s health and growth.
 For instance, the Iroquois in the northeast used the Three Sisters.
-The corn stalks provide a natural trellis for the beans to grow on, which in turn helps the corn grow by adding nitrogen to the soil.
+The corn stalks provide a natural trellis for the beans to grow on and beans help the corn grow by adding nitrogen to the soil.
 The squash vines acted as a “living mulch” that maintains soil moisture and prevents weeds from growing.
 Indigenous Americans practiced agroforestry, the management of trees, crops, and animals together in a way that benefits each.